 - creation of synergies with other international organisations, relevant entities of the Council of Europe and civil society organisations.

-Other events planned to mark the 50th Anniversary:
+Other events of the 50th Anniversary:

 - Side event during the 64th Session of the UN Commission on Narcotic Drugs (Vienna, 12-16 April);